mgesteiro/EEI-Stopwatch/README.md

 The EEI-Stopwatch is powered by an **Arduino Nano** which can be programmed with the [Arduino IDE](https://www.arduino.cc/en/software).
 The code is **thoroughly commented and documented**, and available in the [`code/chrono`](code/chrono) folder:

-* There are a number of configuration parameters at the beggining of the `main.ino` file, if you wan't to fine-tune or adapt the operation to your needs (e.g. the number of laps to store, or the different clearing windows).
+* There are a number of configuration parameters at the beggining of the `chrono.ino` file, if you wan't to fine-tune or adapt the operation to your needs (e.g. the number of laps to store, or the different clearing windows).
 * Requires two external libraries: [TM1637TinyDisplay](https://github.com/jasonacox/TM1637TinyDisplay) and [VL53L0X](https://github.com/pololu/vl53l0x-arduino) (directly available within the Arduino IDE library manager).
 * Includes also two local *ad-hoc* libraries: **`AKeypad-lib.h`** and **`Stopwatch.h`** (both *self-explanatory*)